·8 min read

 Dark pool prints are trades that occur on private exchanges (dark pools) and are reported after execution.
 These trades are invisible to most traders until they show up on the tape, making them valuable for detecting institutional activity that was intentionally hidden.

-How the Conviction Engine Filters Flow
+How the Filter Pipeline Filters Flow

 Manually watching thousands of options orders per day is impossible.
 That's where a rule-based filtering layer does the work.